pappdanie1/yt-downloader/README.md

 - **Frontend**: React is used to build the user interface.

 ## Install
+1. Ensure that the following line (line 30.) in program.cs is uncommented: //scope.ServiceProvider.GetService<YtDbContext>().Database.Migrate();

-1. Navigate to the `/backend` folder.
+2. Navigate to the `/backend` folder.
-2. Run the following command in your terminal:
+3. Run the following command in your terminal:

 ```bash
 docker-compose up